arcus/arcus_skill_series_sql/sql_joins/sql_joins_speaker_notes.md

 Many thanks to Joy for her work developing this excellent content!

-Our webinar today many not cover all of the topics in the module, as we simply many not have time, so I suggest you check it out after our session.
+Our webinar today may not cover all of the topics in the module, as we simply may not have time, so I suggest you check it out after our session.

 <h3><strong><u>CLICK</u></strong></h3>

 We're firm believers that the best way to learn is to practice!
-As I mentioned before, we will have opportunities to practice writing our own SQL code today using tables containing fake medical records.
+As I mentioned before, we will have opportunities to practice writing our own SQL code today.
 There will also be some short quizzes to help solidify your understanding as we go.

-With that being said, lets get started!
+With that being said, let's dive in!

 <h3><strong><u>CLICK</u></strong></h3>

 ## SQL: A Quick Review

 First, let's quickly review some key concepts from our previous four sessions.
+If you have attended those sessions or recently watched the recordings, some of this will be familiar by now!

 As a reminder, "Sequel", or S-Q-L, stands for **Structured Query Language**, and is a specialized programming language that is used to interact with Relational Databases.